irvingdc/study-guides/README.md

 ## 📝 Notes

 - **Language Mix**: Refactoring guides are primarily in Spanish, System Design guides are in English
-- **Company Focus**: Examples and case studies include Zillow-specific scenarios
+- **Industry Examples**: Examples and case studies include real-world scenarios from various industries
 - **Level**: Designed for senior-level positions requiring architectural decision-making

 ---